Defra-Data-Science-Centre-of-Excellence/CDAP_training/README.md

 The training is structured around the technologies available on the platform.
 Each folder has a description of the technology as well as how to access it.
-Sub-folders are designed to be modular and tasked based to be both an induction as well as reference guide.
+Sub-folders are designed to be modular and task based to be both an induction as well as reference guide.

 ## DASH team Sharepoint